AI Foundational Capability

 - Describe ways to measure the impact of AI

-Learning modules:
+Learning Sections:

 AI Basics - Accessible version [PDF, 118KB] AI in the Public Service - Accessible version [PDF, 121KB]